 Lesbian couples: Egg Sharing

 Many lesbian couples choose to take part in our Egg Sharing scheme.
-A patient receiving treatment with us will anonymously donate half of her collected eggs to another woman, in return for free IVF treatment.
+A patient receiving treatment with us will anonymously donate half of her collected eggs to another woman, in return, she is compensated with funded IVF treatment.
 Besides the financial benefits from the scheme, many couples being similarly affected in that they too require assistance in conceiving through IVF, are just glad to help another couple in a similar situation at the same time.
-Under the Human Fertilisation & Embryology Authority HFEA Code of Practice all egg donors should be between the ages of 18 to 35 inclusive.
+Under the Human Fertilisation & Embryology Authority HFEA Code of Practice, all egg donors should be between the ages of 18 to 35 inclusive.

 One of the most popular ways in which we help lesbian women become parents is through Partner Donation: where one partner donates her eggs so that the other partner can carry the embryo.
 Under these circumstances, both women partners will be directly involved in the creation of their child.
 Partner Donation can be either self-funded or as part of our Egg Share programme.
 You can choose a sperm donor either from our in-house Sperm Bank or we can import sperm from other banks.